backdrop-contrib/dismiss/README.md

 Dismiss
 =======

-This module allows Backdrop messages to be dismissed via buttons that are added to each block of messages.
+This module allows Backdrop messages to be dismissed via links that are added to each message.
 Additionally, a timeout can be set so status messages can be automatically dismissed (warnings and errors are never automatically dismissed).
 These features allow users to quickly close messages that might otherwise get in the way or cause distractions.

 Installation
 ------------